 This section of this Annual Report on Form 10-K generally discusses the years ended December 31, 2023 and 2022 and year-over-year comparisons between the years ended December 31, 2023 and 2022.
-Discussions of the periods prior to the year ended December 31, 2022 that are not included in this Annual Report on Form 10-K are found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2022 and the discussion therein for the year ended December 31, 2021.
+Discussions of the periods prior to the year ended December 31, 2022 that are not included in this Annual Report on Form 10-K are found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2022 and the discussion therein for the year ended December 31, 2021 compared to the year ended December 31, 2021.